caseyWebb/selectr/README.md

 # Selectr

-This plugin aims to accomplish a seemingly simple task: make a select box that doesn't suck.
+Selectr is a jQuery plugin that aims to accomplish a seemingly simple task: make a select box that doesn't suck.

 It currently supports ctrl+click, search, color-coding, and selection limiting (multi-selects).